dirkroorda/laf-fabric/docs/about-laf-fabric.rst

 LAF-fabric is a Python tool for running Python scripts with access to the information in a LAF resource.
 It has two major components:

-#. a LAF compiler for transforming a LAF resource into binary data that can be loaded very into Python data structures;
+#. a LAF compiler for transforming a LAF resource into binary data
+   that can be loaded nearly instantly into Python data structures;
-#. an execution environment that gives Python scripts access to LAF data and is optimized for feature lookup.
+#. an execution environment that gives Python scripts access to LAF data
+   and is optimized for feature lookup.

 The selling point of LAF-fabric is performance, both in terms of speed and memory usage.
 The second goal is to make it really easy for you to write analytic tasks straightforwardly in terms of LAF concepts without bothering about performance.

 Both points go hand in hand, because if LAF-fabric needs too much time to execute your tasks, it becomes very tedious to experiment with them.